MFine Derma Essentials

 Now, the theme of the homepage banner focuses

-more on displaying products and giving more real estate
+more on displaying products and giving more real estate to the banner on our homepage.

 The banner includes a skin test, consultation, and content about skincare products.
-A combination of all the services
+A combination of all the services we were trying to promote.

 On our landing page, we displayed products in our hero banner and changed the color theme by making it look more medical by using shades of blue.
 Additionally, we are introducing a 'shop by skin concerns' section.

-rehaul the overall look and feel of the discovery homepage banner as well as the category listing page.
+By 3 months into the launch, we were seeing a drop again.
+After receiving the data below from our Data Analytics team, me along with the product and UX team decided to rehaul the overall look and feel of the discovery homepage banner as well as the category listing page.

 How many users Started Skin Anslysis and completed it from (Jan 16 to Mar 14)